Earn Your Radio Operator Certificate - Aeronautical Today!

 If available, you may find a live air traffic control feed at www.liveatc.net.

 Our examiners only conduct the exams required for the issuance of a Radio Operator’s Certificate – Aeronautical.
-We do not offer any sort of training or roc a practice exam questions prior to the exam being conducted.

 Do I get a Temporary Radio Certificate?

 Examiners are not authorized to provide temporary certificates to candidates who have passed the exam.
 The examiner may provide you with a confirmation number confirming that the application has been submitted successfully to Innovation, Science and Economic Development Canada.

 It may take anywhere between two to four weeks for the radio operator’s certificate – aeronautical to be received in the mail.
 This is a Canada wide timeline and no examiner can guarantee a lower processing time for the ROC A.

 All certificates are mailed from the Innovation, Science and Economic Development Office in Sault Ste.
 Marie ON.

 Is it safe to conduct an exam over video conference?